In March this year, Northbank Civil and Marine, Inc. was

-New Headquarters Update: Team Construction LLC. is progressing on our new building and it is looking really great.
+New Headquarters Update: Construction is progressing on our new building and it is looking really great.
 We should be moved into our new building by June 1st.

 Northbank Civil and Marine, Inc. was just awarded the Lower Granite Dam PIT Tag Monitoring Installation Design-Build project for $5,711,972.
 Design will start immediately and onsite work is scheduled to begin in September 2018.

 Work consists of modifying spillbay 1 and installing 11 new PIT Tag monitoring antennas (to monitor juvenile fish passage) into the spillway ogee.
 Requires partial concrete demolition of the spillway ogee and embedding the new antennas into the concrete and pouring concrete over the top.
 Also includes installation of the monitoring building, equipment and control system next to the spillbay.

 Northbank has been contracted to provide and install a new 100 kW backup generator enclosed in a new pre-engineered building at Blue River Dam in Blue River, OR.
 The new generator building will house the primary distribution panels for the service feed and will provide the Intake Water Tower Regulating Outlet Motors and the Dam’s Spillway Gates with power.
 Major construction activities include: New Electrical Ductbank, Design and Install Concrete Foundation and Apron, Design and Install CMU Wall, Install High Security Fence, New Electrical and Control Panels and related equipment, and Old Equipment Demolition.
 Construction is slated to begin Spring 2018 and will be completed late Summer 2018.